 Hand pollination is one of those tasks that despite the mutually beneficial outcome for both plant and grower, feels a little naughty.
 But with piece of mind that even the Pope hand pollinates, it's about time we showed you how to do it properly.

 Try to remember that it is only man and woman's way of imitating nature and hand pollination is a great way of ensuring a bountiful harvest when nature is unable to do the job, so there should be no reservations about this task.

 There are a number of reasons why nature can fall short.
-Most are the direct consequence of inclement weather, when strong winds or great rainfalls can put pollinators off their game, but more commonly and something of concern for inner city growers is a lack of pollinators in your patch (that's what she said!).
+Most are the direct consequence of inclement weather, when strong winds or great rainfalls can put pollinators off their game, but more commonly and something of concern for inner city growers is a lack of pollinators in your patch (that's what she said!) or raised garden bed.